The Benefits Behind Employee Appreciation

 According to a recent poll by Tjinsite, a division of TimeJobs.com, more than 35% of employees consider a lack of recognition of their work as the biggest hindrance to their productivity.

-That’s over ⅓ of people in the workplace!
+That’s over ⅓ of people in the workplace who aren’t happy with their current employee benefits!

 Could you imagine helping ⅓ of your employees increase their productivity just by showing genuine appreciation for their work?
 That will help your company grow in whatever direction you want it to and, more importantly, will solidify the relationship you’re busy building between you and your employee.